xxami/dmenu-emoticons/README.md

 ## bugs / problems
 - font doesnt show some emoticons i have not found best one yet
 - some emoticons break bash i dont know why i try to avoid them
+- it uses middle click paste so wont work when thats unsupported

 ## thanks to
 - http://japaneseemoticons.net/ for most emoticons used here